Nonparametric data segmentation in multivariate time series via joint characteristic functions: Implementation of NP-MOJO

 \tcr{We ran simulations to compare the computational speed of the competing nonparametric methods.
 We simulate realisations under the change in mean model~\eqref{eq:mean:model}, with increasing values of sample size $n$ and the number of equispaced change points $q$ ($(n, q) \in \{ (100,1), (500,2), (1000,3), (2000,5), (5000,10), (10000, 20) \}$).
 We use the same settings for each method as in the main simulation study, using the parallelised version of multi-lag NP-MOJO when $n \geq 2000$, and compute the average run time over 100 realisations.
 The results are displayed in Figure~\ref{fig:speed}.
 The fastest method by far is cpt.np, followed by KCPA and NP-MOJO.
 E-Divisive and NWBS are noticeably slower than the other methods.
 In particular, when $n=10000$, the average running time of cpt.np is $0.17$ seconds, KCPA is $46.26$ seconds, NP-MOJO is $2.31$ minutes, NWBS is $30.06$ minutes, and E-Divisive is $70.37$ minutes.
 Also, we observe that KCPA's running time is increasing at a faster rate than NP-MOJO's, and may exceed the running time of NP-MOJO for larger values of $n$.}

-\textbf{Kernel function.} \tcb{as with any kernel-based approach, NP-MOJO's performance will vary with the choice of kernel, and a kernel that works well for one type of change point may not be the best for another type of change point. } Based on empirical performance and versatility to a wide range of change point scenarios (see Appendix~\ref{sec:sim-study:kernel}), we recommend the use of the kernel function $h_2$ in Lemma~\ref{lemma:weight-int-identities}~\ref{lemma:weight-int2}.
+{Kernel function:} \tcb{as with any kernel-based approach, NP-MOJO's performance will vary with the choice of kernel, and a kernel that works well for one type of change point may not be the best for another type of change point. } Based on empirical performance and versatility to a wide range of change point scenarios (see Appendix~\ref{sec:sim-study:kernel}), we recommend the use of the kernel function $h_2$ in Lemma~\ref{lemma:weight-int-identities}~\ref{lemma:weight-int2}.
 The parameter $\delta$ is set using the `median trick', a common heuristic used in kernel-based methods \citep{li2019scan}.
 Specifically, we set $\delta$ to be a half the median of all $\Vert Y_s - Y_t \Vert^2$ involved in the calculation of $\tstatkl$.
 For $p$-variate i.i.d.\ Gaussian data with common variance~$\sigma^2$, this corresponds to $\delta \approx \sigma p$ as the dimension $p$ increases \citep{ramdas2015decreasing}. \tcb{As with the kernel $h_2$, the median trick can also be used when setting $\beta$ if the kernel $h_1$ is used.}

-\textbf{Bandwidth.} Due to the nonparametric nature of NP-MOJO, it is advised to use a larger bandwidth than that shown to work well for the moving sum procedure for univariate mean change detection \citep{eichinger2018}.
+\textbf{Bandwidth:} due to the nonparametric nature of NP-MOJO, it is advised to use a larger bandwidth than that shown to work well for the moving sum procedure for univariate mean change detection \citep{eichinger2018}.
 In our simulation studies and data applications, we set $G=\lfloor n/6 \rfloor$.

 It is often found that using multiple bandwidths and merging the results improves the adaptivity of moving window-based procedures, such as the `bottom-up' merging proposed by \cite{messer2014} or the localised pruning of \citep{cho2020two}.
 We empirically explore the multiscale extension of the multi-lag NP-MOJO with bottom-up merging, see Appendix~\ref{sec:multiscale} for details of its implementation and Appendix~\ref{sec:sim-multiscale} for a proof of concept numerical study \tcr{involving multiscale change point scenarios.} \tcb{We leave a theoretical investigation into the multiscale extension of NP-MOJO for future research.}